What Are Environmental Management Systems (EMS)?

 - Direct savings through environmental source reduction

 Susan L.K.
-Briggs discusses the ways to measure and show value of an EMS within an organization in her article “Do Environmental Management Systems Improve Performance?”
+Briggs discusses the ways to measure and show value of an EMS within an organization in the Quality Progress article, "Do Environmental Management Systems Improve Performance?"
 In addition to the obvious quantifiable benefits in reductions in pollutant emissions and waste, there are three approaches to measuring improvements within an organization:

 Since the ISO 14001 standard is non-prescriptive, it is important to understand that an environmental management system is what any organization makes it.
 If one organization does not realize the expected benefits from its management system, an improvement team should identify the organization’s level of maturity and take the steps needed to proceed to the next level in order to reach the full potential of the environmental management system.